Hedgehog Concept (Collins)

-This article describes the concept of the Hedgehog Concept by Jim Collins in a practical way.
+Hedgehog Concept: this article describes the Hedgehog Concept by Jim Collins in a practical way.
 After reading you will understand the definition and basics of this powerful strategy tool.
+Highlights include: what is the Hedgehog Concept?
+Why is it called that way?
+And what are the three circles within the model?
+Enjoy reading!

 What is the Hedgehog Concept?